-Before you begin to assemble the shotgun, you MUST (1) look down the barrel from the breech end toward the muzzle end to make sure there is no ammunition in the chambers or obstruction in the barrels, and (2) make sure the safety is in the "safe" position.
+Before you begin to assemble the shotgun, you MUST (1) look down the barrel from the breech end to make sure there is no ammunition in the chamber or obstruction in the barrel, and (2) make sure the safety is in the "safe" position.

 Your shotgun was shipped with the barrel assembly (barrel and fore end) detached from the receiver assembly.
-To assemble the shotgun, follow these instructions: Remove the plastic bags or wrapping covering the parts.
-Then remove the fore end from the barrel by pulling outward on the mechanical lever in the lower mid-section of the fore end and tipping the fore end out and away from the barrel.
-See Picture 15.
-(See Picture 15).
+To assemble the shotgun, follow these instructions:

+Remove the plastic bags or wrapping covering the parts.
+Then remove the fore end from the barrel by pulling outward on the mechanical lever in the lower mid-section of the fore end and tipping the fore end out and away from the barrel while pulling the lever out.
+Never force the fore end off the barrel.
+(See Picture 17).

-Picture 15 Now push the top lever of the receiver to the right and hold with one hand.
-Do not force the top lever.
-(See Picture 16).
+2. Now fully squeeze/depress the locking lever and hold with one hand.
+(See Picture 18).

-Picture 16 3.
-Holding the barrels with the other hand, engage the lower locking lug located on the lower portion of the barrel with the receiver.
+3. Holding the barrel with one hand, engage the lower locking lug located on the lower portion of the barrel with the receiver.
 The half round cut out on the lower locking lug fits around the round bar in the forward lower portion of the slot in the receiver.
-With the barrels engaged into the receiver, swing the barrels up into the locked position.
-The top lever should move back to the center once the barrels are locked into position.
-Note: The top lever may not move completely to the center on a new shotgun until the gun is broken in.
-The top lever must move at least three quarters of its full travel distance.
-(See Pictures 17, 18 and 19).
+With the barrel engaged into the receiver, swing the barrel up into the locked position, release the locking lever, which should move back to the fully locked position.
+(See Pictures 19, 20 and 21).

 Instructions For Assembly Of Shotgun (cont'd)

-Picture 17

-Picture 18

-Picture 19

-4. Now that the barrels have been locked into the receiver, you must reattach the fore end to the barrel.
-Pull outward on the mechanical latch in the center of the fore end and place the fore end on the receiver.
-With an upward swinging motion, lock the fore end onto the barrels.
-Do not force the fore end into its locked position on the barrels.
-If the latch does not go to its final flat position, it may be necessary to push it into place.
-Never force the latch in the flat position.
-(See Picture 20).
+4. Now that the barrel has been locked into the receiver, you must reattach the fore end to the barrel.
+Pull the forearm latch out and place the fore end on receiver.
+With an upward swing motion lock the fore end onto the barrel.
+Do not force the fore end into its locked position.
+While it may be necessary to push the latch into its final flat position, never force the latch into position.
+(See Picture 22).

-Picture 20 Loading and Unloading Your Shotgun
+Loading and Unloading Your Shotgun

-Never load or fire the shotgun unless the barrels is locked into position on the receiver, and the fore end is locked in to the receiver and barrels.
+Never load or fire the shotgun unless the barrel is locked into position on the receiver, and the fore end is locked in to the receiver and barrel.

 Make sure the shotgun is pointed in a safe direction and the trigger block safety is engaged at all times while loading and unloading.
-NEVER allow your fingers or other objects to contact the trigger (s) while loading or unloading.
+NEVER allow your fingers or other objects to contact the trigger while loading or unloading.

-WARNING Do not disengage the trigger block safety until you are ready to fire and have the gun pointed safely downrange
+Do not disengage the trigger block safety until you are ready to fire and have the gun pointed safely downrange

 WARNING: DO NOT LOAD SHOTGUN UNTIL YOU ARE READY TO FIRE.

-Loading and Unloading Your Shotgun (cont'd) TO LOAD: - 1.
-Make sure the ammunition that you are using is the correct size and gauge.
-The barrels are marked with the gauge and chamber size.
-Barrels marked 3" (76mm) will use only $2^{3}/{4}$ " (70mm) or 3"(76mm) shot shells and must not be used with $3^{1}/{2}$ " (89mm) shells.
-Barrels marked with $2^{3}/{4}$ " (70mm) will use only $2^{3}/{4}$ " (70mm) and must not be used with or 3" (76mm) or $3^{1}/{2}$ " (89mm) shells. - Visually inspect the chambers and barrels for obstructions by breaking open the shotgun by depressing the locking lever and tipping the barrels down.
-The chambers and barrels should be free of oil or grease or obstructions.
-(See Picture 21).
+Loading and Unloading Your Shotgun (cont'd)

+- 1. Make sure the ammunition that you are using is the correct size and gauge.
+The barrel is marked with the gauge and chamber size.
+Barrels marked 3" (76mm) will use only 2 3/4" (70mm) or 3"(76mm) shot shells and must not be used with 3 1/2" (89mm) shells.
+Barrels marked with 2 3/4" (70mm) will use only 2 3/4" (70mm) and must not be used with or 3" (76mm) or 3 1/2" (89mm) shells. - Visually inspect the chamber and barrel for obstructions by breaking open the shotgun by depressing the locking lever and tipping the barrel down.
+The chamber and barrel should be free of oil or grease or obstructions.
+(See Picture 23).